-Photo credit: AP/Amy Forliti Sean Sherman whips up recipes using traditional Native American ingredients.
+Photo credit: AP/Amy Forliti

+Sean Sherman whips up recipes using traditional Native American ingredients.
 That's what his catering business, The Sioux Chef, is known for.

 Minneapolis, Minnesota (Achieve3000, January 17, 2020).
-When he was growing up on the Pine Ridge Reservation in South Dakota, Sean Sherman's family pantry was packed with canned beans, boxed rice, powdered milk, and jugs of vegetable oil-foods provided by the U.S. government.
-Sherman, whose family are Oglala Lakota Sioux, would later raise this question about what he considered a curious collection of groceries: Why didn't the foods reflect their culture?
+When he was growing up on the Pine Ridge Reservation in South Dakota, Sean Sherman's family pantry was packed with canned beans, boxed rice, powdered milk, and jugs of vegetable oil.
+These foods were provided by the U.S. government.
+Sherman, whose family are Oglala Lakota Sioux, would later raise this question about their collection of groceries: Why didn't the foods reflect their culture?

-As Sherman immersed himself in the study of cuisine, yet more questions arose: If North America's history begins with Native Americans, why weren't indigenous recipes being more widely used and taught?
+Sherman immersed himself in the study of cuisine.
+And even more questions arose: Why weren't Native American recipes being more widely used?
 Where could those recipes even be found?
 And why aren't there more restaurants serving Native American foods?

-Determined to find answers, Sherman met with community elders and spoke with Native American chefs and historians.
+Sherman was determined to find answers.
+He met with community elders and spoke with Native American chefs and historians.
 He learned how his ancestors foraged, grew, hunted, fished, preserved, and prepared their food.
-He discovered that reclaiming an understanding of Native American foodways meant utilizing local plants and other natural ingredients in the environment.
-That idea-of making food taste like where it's from-inspired Sherman to establish his Minnesota-based catering business, The Sioux Chef.
-He also started the culinary non-profit, NATIFS (North American Traditional Indigenous Food Systems).
-This chef is on a mission to bring traditional Native American cuisine back to today's world.
+And he discovered the way to reclaim an understanding of Native American food practices: by using local plants and other natural ingredients in the environment.
+The idea to make food taste like where it's from inspired Sherman.
+He established his own Minnesota-based catering business, The Sioux Chef.
+He also started the non-profit, NATIFS (North American Traditional Indigenous Food Systems).
+His mission?
+To bring traditional Native American cuisine back to today's world.

 But why was it lost in the first place?